 John Anderson was the father of Mary Jane Anderson, who married Moses Stewart, one of my paternal great-great-grandfathers.
 The death certificate of one of Moses Stewart’s children, Ida Mae Stewart, lists her parents as Moses Stewart and Mary Jane Anderson.
 It is clear from other records that they are the same couple who married near Dayton in Montgomery County, Ohio on 26 October 1845.1

 The 1850 census of Dayton appears to identify Mary Jane Stewart’s father as John Anderson.
-The household of John Anderson, age 54 and a Justice of the Peace in Dayton’s Ward 6, included both Moses and Mary Jane “Stuart” along with several Stewart children.2 John Anderson’s birthplace is listed as Pennsylvania and his wife Rachel’s as Kentucky.
+The household of John Anderson, age 54 and a Justice of the Peace in Dayton’s Ward 6, included both Moses and Mary Jane “Stuart” along with several Stewart children in addition to John Anderson’s own children.2 John Anderson’s birthplace is listed as Pennsylvania and his wife Rachel’s as Kentucky.

-We know very little of John Anderson’s ancestry beyond the fact that his death record indicates a birth about 1795 in Philadelphia.
+We know very little of John Anderson’s ancestry beyond the fact that his cemetery burial record indicates a birth about 1795 in Philadelphia.

 Arrives in Chillicothe, Ohio in 1814

-John Anderson wrote in the same letter that he was employed in Chillicothe “for some length of time as a bookbinder” for a Mr. James Foster.
-Indeed, James Foster had started a bookbinding business in Chillicothe in 1809 and was also editor of the local newspaper, the Scioto Gazette.
-He would later publish the Olive Branch, which eventually became the Union Herald.
-Whether John Anderson was already interested in newspapers when he went to work for Mr. Foster is uncertain.
+John Anderson wrote in the same letter that he boarded in a local tavern and was employed in Chillicothe “for some length of time as a bookbinder” for a Mr. James Foster.
+James Foster had started a bookbinding business in Chillicothe in 1809 and was for a time editor of the local newspaper, the Scioto Gazette.
+His business was short-lived, as in 1817 Foster established a newspaper in Pickaway County called The Olive Branch which, after several name changes, eventually became the modern-day Union Herald.
+Debts caused Foster to leave that business after just a year.5 Whether John Anderson was already interested in newspapers when he went to work for Mr. Foster is uncertain.

 Marries Rachel Munday 1817

-John Anderson married Rachel Munday in Ross County, Ohio on 20 March 1817.5 He appears in the 1820 census of Huntingdon, Ross County with a household that exactly matches his household ten years later in the 1830 census of Dayton, Montgomery County.6 7
+John Anderson married Rachel Munday in Ross County, Ohio on 20 March 1817.7 He appears in the 1820 census of Huntington Township, Ross County — just south of Chillicothe — aged 18-26 with a household that exactly matches his household ten years later in the 1830 census of Dayton, Montgomery County.8 9

 He moves to Dayton, Ohio